vnetcon/jdbc-restservlet/README.md

 mvn jetty:run

 To start the development servlet engine.

+## Suported databases
+In theory all databases that have JDBC driver.
+Postgresql, Oracle, SQL Server etc.

 ## Commercial use
 If you want to use this in closed code project or product you can buy a 99 USD license [here](https://vnetcon.com)